donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/README.md

 ### Protection Parity is a Misconception
 There's customer-led demand to achieve closer parity in endpoint protection across desktop OS.
 In practice, this usually means parity between Windows and macOS because Linux on the desktop is comparatively niche.
 Apple's inroads into the enterprise desktop and laptop space over the last decade or so has rendered customers seeking a more uniform solution that provides protection in some equal measure across Windows and macOS.
 This is a grey area because most protection features are tightly-coupled to the underlying OS or shore-up a vulnerabilities specific to the OS.
-Windows and macOS are fundamentally different operating systems so protection mechanisms built for Windows most likely just don't map directly to macOS because the underlying constructs in the two OS are different.
+Windows and macOS are fundamentally different operating systems so protection mechanisms built for Windows most likely just won't map directly to macOS because the underlying constructs in the two OS are different.

-On the other hand, it’d have to be acknowledged that certain features available today on Windows are not available on macOS for other reasons, which have more to do with the dynamics of staffing and resources.
-Given the extent of the knowledgebase within an organization on Windows, it’s understandable when we see an innovative feature emerge for Windows but then don’t immediately see the equivalent for macOS or even Linux.
+On the other hand, it’d have to be acknowledged that certain features available today targeting Windows are not available on macOS for other reasons, which have more to do with the dynamics of staffing and resources.
+Given the extent of the knowledgebase within an organization on Windows, it’s understandable when we see an innovative features emerge for Windows but then don’t immediately see the equivalent for macOS or even Linux.
 That, in part, relates to the availability of talent, the depth of experience internal to the organization and therefore, the extent to which it can innovate on other endpoint platforms.

 Of course, internal resource allocation reflects market-share directly and with Windows still dominating ~70-80% of the desktop/laptop market, it's easy to infer where most of the Research, Engineering and Operations resources will be focused.
 (Note: macOS has somewhere between 7.5-20% depending on which stats you look at – see references below).
 With relatively fewer resources allocated to macOS, Linux (even just focusing on the main distros) and more recently, ChromeOS, you can begin to understand why it becomes a challenge to achieve ‘parity’.
 The smaller, less-well resourced teams simply cannot achieve the same delivery velocity.